Menu

 Year 8

 The British Empire c1780 – 1900.
-This was investigate the reasons and outcomes of Britain’s growth as a colonial power and the implications this had on the peoples they ruled.
+Students investigate the reasons and outcomes of Britain’s growth as a colonial power and the implications this had on the peoples they ruled.

 Year 9

-The First World War.
-This is an in depth look at the conflict, with a focus on it’s causes, recruitment into the British Army, life on the Western Front and the Battle of the Somme.
+The First World War 1914-1918.
+This is an in depth look at the conflict, with a focus on its causes, recruitment into the British Army, life on the Western Front and the Battle of the Somme.
 This is followed by study into the post war settlement of the Treaty of Versailles.

 The Holocaust.
 An essential unit to teach, this looks at the rise of the Nazi Party under Adolf Hitler in Germany and the creation of the Third Reich.
 Essential issues that are explored are how the Nazis took such total control over Germany society and the events that led to the policy of genocide of Europe’s Jews during the unique horror of the Holocaust.

-The causes and events of the Second World War.
+The Second World War 1939-1945.
 Many key aspects that are covered includes Britain’s policy of appeasement towards Hitler, the evacuation of Dunkirk, the Battle of Britain and the D-Day Landings.
-This also includes a local area study of Hornchurch Country Park site of the present day Hornchurch Country Park, once the location of RAF base from 1915 – 1962.

 KS4